rudra-singh1/scn-documentation/docs/infrastructure/grafana_log_dashboard.md

 To aggregate logs from other servers, we set up a method of transferring logs to the Grafana server.
 The logs are pulled into the Grafana server, where they are processed and rendered on a Grafana dashboard.

+Here’s the updated section of the `README` with the requested changes marked.
+The rest remains unchanged.

+---

+## Step 5: Configure Data Sources (Logs)

 ### 5.1: Write a Bash Script to Pull Logs

 Here’s an example of a script (`transfer_logs.sh`) to pull logs from another server: